cs3org/OCM-API/IETF-RFC.md

   - OPTIONAL requirements (array of strings) -
     The requirements that the sharee MUST fulfill to access the Resource.
 A subset of:
+    - `must-exchange-token` requires the recipient to exchange the given `sharedSecret` via a signed HTTPS request to the Sending Server's {tokenEndPoint} [RFC6749].
+    This MAY be used if the Sending Server exposes the `exchange-token` capability and `tokenEndPoint`, and MUST be included when the Receiving Server advertises `must-exchange-token` in criteria.
     - `must-use-mfa` requires the consumer to be MFA-authenticated.
     This MAY be used if the recipient provider exposes the `enforce-mfa` capability.
-    - `must-exchange-token` requires the recipient to exchange the given `sharedSecret` via a signed HTTPS request to the Sending Server's {tokenEndPoint} [RFC6749].
-    This MAY be used if the Sending Server exposes the `exchange-token` capability and `tokenEndPoint`, and MUST be included when the Receiving Server advertises `token-exchange` in criteria.
   - OPTIONAL size (integer)
     The size of the resource to be transferred, useful especially in case of `datatx` access type.